jvmqueen/queenlang-website/README.md

 ## The Queen programming language (Queenlang)

 Queen is an object-oriented JVM language very similar to Java.
-In fact, you can think of it as Java with a **very strict** protocol.
+In fact, you can think of it as Java with a strict protocol.
 Queen takes Java and tries to remove everything that goes against the pinciples of Object-Oriented Programming.

 ### Hello World